knupel/ROMANESCO-Processing/DOC_31/A_Revision_31.md

 >remove menu web-cam from controller
 >add menu filter to controller
 >fix the setting size window for prescene and scene
->reafactoring the code to use slider in Romanesco sub-classes item
+>refactoring the code to use slider in Romanesco sub-classes item

 MINOR
 --
 >improve OSC architecture
 >common external file to name and use slider item
+>fix bug size for item atoms